Elderjs/template/src/routes/blog/is-elderjs-right-for-you.md

 **A Very Strict Folder Structure**

 Because of Elder.js' complex Rollup config it needs to follow a pretty specific file structure.
 This project matches that file structure and you can learn more about it on the <a href="/getting-started/">getting started</a> page.

-**Express Middleware / Server**

-In the interest of being objective, it is worth noting that the 'server' functionality powered by Express like middleware was initially used as a 'previewer' to allow us to see pages of our statically generated site BEFORE waiting for 1,000s of pages to build.

-Only later did we realize that others would be interested in the same functionality to build server rendered Svelte apps.

 **No Live Reload / HMR support (Yet)**